 \subsection{Our Contribution}

 In this paper, we extend the spectral folding property \eqref{eq:condition-bipartite} and the perfect reconstruction condition \eqref{bipart_funeq} on bipartite graphs to arbitrary graphs.
-Specifically, for a given graph Fourier basis, we designed an orthogonal matrix $\bfQ$ to substitute for the above $\bfJ$, such that $\bfQ$ and the projection matrix $\bfP_{\lambda}$ satisfy a commutative equation similar to \eqref{eq:condition-bipartite}.
-Furthermore, we construct the generalized up/down-samplers based on $\bfQ$ and propose the equations for perfect reconstruction two-channel filter banks on arbitrary graphs.
+Specifically, for a given graph Fourier basis, we designed an orthogonal matrix $\bfQ$ which plays the role of the above matrix $\bfJ$, such that $\bfQ$ and the projection matrix $\bfP_{\lambda}$ satisfy a commutative equation similar to \eqref{eq:condition-bipartite}.
+Furthermore, we construct the generalized up/down-samplers based on $\bfQ$ and propose the perfect reconstruction equations for the two-channel filter banks on arbitrary graphs.
 Under proper assumption, the general solutions of the equations are given.
-Theories on the approximation property and the locality of the corresponding filter banks are established.
-Finally, experiments for two special two-channel filter banks are implemented to verify the theoretic results.
+Theories on the approximation property and the locality of the filter banks are established.
+Finally, experiments for two special two-channel filter banks are conducted to verify the theoretical results.